apispoint/snyder/README.md

     Extracted from version 2.3.4 on 1 January 2015

 **NOTES**:
 > ++ SnyderVis GSHHG data files will no longer be updated.
-For the latest GSHHG
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;binary updates please follow the GSHHG URI reference above
+For the latest GSHHG binary updates please follow the GSHHG URI reference above

 Code licensed under the The MIT License